mlc-mlapis/docs/src/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.md

 The essential components are two running instances of a **project balancer** (one in an active state and the other in a standby backup state) through which all communication passes.

-:::: code-group
+:::: tabs
-::: code-group-item Schema of Zerops Project
+::: tab Schema of Zerops Project
 ![Without external access](./images/Zerops-Project-Base-NoAccess.png "Project without external access")
 :::
-::: code-group-item Detail of Project Core Service
+::: tab Detail of Project Core Service

 Technically, the project balancer is a Layer 3 balancer (establishing connections only on the transport layer, i.e., TCP, UDP).
 An independent **scaling controller** monitors and controls [vertical scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (vCPU, RAM, Disk) for both project balancer containers.
 An independent **repair controller** is then responsible for removing any container that exhibits abnormal behavior and subsequently replacing them with a new one.